Local Union #401

 Apprentices receive training in all segments of the industry, such as, structural steel erection, rigging, miscellaneous and architectural metal erection, metal window systems, blueprint reading, welding, flame cutting, plasma arc welding and cutting, fence installation, use of hand and power tools, OSHA Construction Safety Regulations, First Aid/CPR, and the use of precise plumbing and leveling instruments.
 The training is comprised of “hands-on” activities, demonstrations by equipment suppliers, and classroom lectures.The Ironworkers Apprenticeship Program is a four year program which combines supervised on the job training and related classroom instruction.
 Local 401’s Apprenticeship Program provides an Administrative Coordinator and highly skilled Instructors to train people to qualify as productive craftsmen in all phases of the ironworking industry.

-Applications for Apprenticeship will be accepted at 11602 Norcom Road, Philadelphia during the first 2 weeks of March 2019.
+Applications for Apprenticeship will be accepted at 11602 Norcom Road, Philadelphia during the first 2 full weeks of March 2020.
 Please bring a photo I.D. at time of application.